-WRABF/ ERABSF General Meeting:
+WRABF/ ERABSF General Meeting

 This meeting is usually held about midway through the Championship.
 This should be planned to be away from the range at an easily accessible venue.
 (Team Accommodation or similar).
 This should not be planned to commence before 7.30pm.

-G.6 Medal Distribution:
+G.6 Medal Distribution.

 The following list of medals/Awards is to be presented at each Championship for each class.
 Senior Individual to the top three in each class / event - Gold, Silver, Bronze.
-(15 medals)
+(18 medals if the unlimited class is also shot.)

 Teams to the top three teams in each class / event - Gold, Silver, Bronze.
-(45 medals)
+(54 medals if the unlimited class is also shot)

-If there are sufficient junior competitors the following would also apply;
+If there are sufficient junior competitors, the following would also apply;